Neatastic/neatastic.github.io/_posts/2017-06-06-deploy-your-jekyll-website.markdown

 ### "Common tasks" zone

 The title says it all.
-We have basic tasks + a few custom ones related to the website specific needs :
+We have basic tasks + a few custom ones related to the blog specific needs :

-  - Write a new article
+  - Write a new post
+  - open the latest post
   - Compile and display the local version of the website
+  - Open the post folder
   - Update the website
   - Display the website